Deputy Athletic Director, Cougar Athletic Fund

 Ganders met his wife, Hannah (WSU Class of ’09), in Pullman while attending Washington State University.
 They have a daughter, Poppy, and a chocolate lab named Baloo.

-Bridget Slaybaugh ’10
+Bridget Adams ’10

 Director of Events, Cougar Athletic Fund

-Bridget Slaybaugh joined the Cougar Athletic Fund in 2011 after graduating from Washington State University with a degree in Agricultural Advertising in 2010.
+Bridget Slaybaugh joined the Cougar Athletic Fund in 2011 after graduating from Washington State University with a degree in agricultural advertising in 2010.
 A native of Pomeroy, Wash., Slaybaugh was named the Director of Events in 2014 after serving the CAF for two years as the Program Assistant.